ex-jedi/beginner-javascript-tutorials/README.md

 - Like a shorthand if statement.

 - Ternarys have three things...
-  1. A condition
+  1. A condition.
-  2. What to do if true
+  2. What to do if true.
-  3. What to do if false
+  3. What to do if false.

-- Example
+- Example.
   - Simple if statement...

   ```javascript